 This week you’ll find Joe Sgro’s beetroot, cabbage, daikon, fennel, leeks, parsley, potatoes, radishes and turnips

-in our set boxes
+in our set boxes and our veg section.

 Read more …